Lei Lina

 Lei Lina OAM (雷丽娜, born 19 February 1988) is a Chinese and Australian table tennis player who has a leg length difference of 6 cm.
 Lei has won ten medals in five Paralympic Games, including six gold and four silver medals.
-She won a gold medal and a silver medal after representing Australia at the 2020 Summer Paralympics.
+Representing Australia, she won two gold meda, a silver and bronze medal at the 2020 Tokyo Paralympics and the 2024 Paris Paralympics.

+Table tennis

 She began playing at age 7.
 She attended Nanjing University of Information Science and Technology.

-Move to Australia

 Lei moved to Melbourne, Australia in 2017 or later.
 She also registered with Table Tennis Australia, and competed in the Australian Open during the 2019 ITTF World Tour (with able-bodied athletes), losing her only singles match 0–4 to South Korea's Shin Yu-bin.